DevYuriVieira/Projeto-Front-End/README.md

 <details>
 <summary>🇬🇧 English Version</summary>

+-   **Automatic Hero Slider**: A carousel at the top of the page that dynamically showcases featured dishes.
 -   **Modern Interface**: Clean design and clear visual hierarchy.
 -   **Full Interactivity**: Cards with `hover` animations, smooth scroll reveal on entry, and smooth scrolling navigation.
 -   **Functional Shopping Cart**: Adds items, calculates the total in real-time, and opens for viewing.